dtonhofer/minizinc_experiments/building_minizinc/building_libminizinc.md

 # Building `libminizinc`, the MiniZinc compiler and tools

-**These instructions for compiling on Linux, in this case Fedora 33**

 The manual has some description on how to build `libminizinc` on Linux:

 https://www.minizinc.org/doc-2.5.5/en/installation_detailed_linux.html